FREE SHIPPING - US orders > $100 - Enter FREEOVER100 at checkout

 And here's how they looked after 1 hour in the dark, I hoped they would glow longer, but they do recharge quickly.

-I love this aqua colored glow-in-the-dark, a whitish powder I mixed into Brilliant Resin.
+I love this aqua colored glow-in-the-dark.
+It's a whitish powder I mixed into Brilliant Resin.
 The graphics were printed on our Clear Photo Film and cut into different shapes, domed with resin on both sides, then drilled for jewelry findings.

 Here's a simpler version, with just the creepy spider drops: